Nepali Congress elects PM Deuba as party president | Politics

 On Tuesday, the delegates of the Nepali Congress voted for the second time to elect the party president.

-In the last convention held in March 2016, Deuba had won in a run-off.
+In the last convention held in March 2016, Deuba had emerged victorious in the second round after Krishna Prasad Sitaula backed him.

 The grand old party went to the polls to elect 13 office bearers - president, two vice presidents, two general secretaries, eight joint general secretaries and 121 Central Working Committee members.